 While lying in bed, I remembered what it was like being ill as a child.
 I thank the Good Lord for a strong constitution and good health (at times like this I ask the question - am I healthy because I'm happy, or am I happy because I'm healthy?).
 Anyway, my childhood was infrequently punctuated by those illnesses that all children get - mumps, measles and chicken-pox, of which I remember only the latter (pink lotions and itching scabs).
 And more usually, flu, which would lay me out for several days.

 When confined to bed due to a dose of influenza, my mother would look after me by bringing up regular food and drink to my bedroom on a wooden tray.
 Toast with Marmite, tea with honey and lemon (a taste to this day I associate strongly with illness), chicken broth with pearl barley or krupnik, boiled chicken leg with mashed potatoes or rice.
+And of course - gargling the throat with diluted TCP (ugh!) and drinking Lucozade (pronouced Lukozada by my mother, who'd Polonise brands shamelessly).

 Wanting to keep me warm, my mother would bundle me up in bed with extra blankets and the nocny sweterek I mentioned in my last post.
-All this plus fever would mean I'd be sweating like a runner in a sauna, turning over in my sleep, churning those multiple layers of bedding...
+All this plus fever would mean I'd be sweating like an athlete in a sauna, turning over in my sleep, churning those multiple layers of bedding...
 In those days, there would be a bed sheet over the mattress, a second one separating the sleeper from the roughness of the woollen blankets of which there would be two, then a small eiderdown, finally a candlewick bedcover.
 Today's duvet is just so much more comfortable, cosy and convenient.

 My temperature would be read using a mercury thermometer; it would take as long as a modern digital one for the right reading to appear (about 90 seconds held under the tongue), but reading it would be more difficult as you'd need to account for the parallax effect and the meniscus lens running the length of the thermometer.